-Other anatomical markers of disc degeneration that often occur in conjunction with osteoarthritis—and may or may not cause pain or other symptoms—include:
+Other anatomical markers of disc degeneration that often occur in conjunction with osteoarthritis and may or may not cause pain or other symptoms include:

-- Synovial cysts.
 Over time, degeneration of the facet joints in the lower back can result in formation of a fluid-filled sac called a synovial cyst.
 These cysts are benign in and of themselves, but if they put pressure on the spinal canal they can cause symptoms of spinal stenosis.

 If the bone spurs impinge on the spinal canal, this can cause pain and symptoms from spinal stenosis.
 It should be noted that bone spurs are simply radiographic markers of degeneration, and are not in and of themselves painful (unless they pinch a nerve root).

 Osteoarthritis of the spine is unlike arthritis of the hip, knee and other joints, as the pain, aches, tiredness and stiffness does not come from just the facet joints but often also from the degenerated discs and inhibition of the spinal extensor muscles.

 In This Article: